NZCypher819/U64DCSDiscord/README.md

         path: Sometimes the root folder doesnt hold all the executables, so in the above example DCS.exe is actually in the bin folder.
         rootfolder: Root folder of the app.
         startup: Sometimes the startup file is different to the appexec.
 In the above example DCS_updater.exe is the startup file.
         update: Putting something in here enables a update script to be run.
+In the above example 'DCS_updater.exe' is the update executable.
-In the above example 'DCS_updater.exe --quiet update @openbeta' is the update command to run it in quiet mode.
+        updateargs: is the commandline arguments for the updater executable.
+In the above example '--quiet update @openbeta' is the commandline arguments for the updater executable making it a silent (no prompts) update.

 # Logging
 Logfiles are written to u64bot-date.log.
 And reside in the same directory as the main bot.
 Log files are suppose to rotate every day but if they dont then.... its to do with the way Node JS processes dates.
 Will fix later.